 The L2 Forwarding sample application, which can operate in real and virtualized environments, performs L2 forwarding for each packet that is received on an RX_PORT.
 The destination port is the adjacent port from the enabled portmask, that is, if the first four ports are enabled (portmask 0xf), ports 1 and 2 forward into each other, and ports 3 and 4 forward into each other.
-Also, the MAC addresses are affected as follows:
+Also, if MAC addresses updating is enabled, the MAC addresses are affected as follows:

-- The source MAC address is replaced by the TX_PORT MAC address - The destination MAC address is replaced by 02:00:00:00:TX_PORT_ID
+- The source MAC address is replaced by the TX_PORT MAC address - The destination MAC address is replaced by 02:00:00:00:00:TX_PORT_ID

-This application can be used to benchmark performance using a traffic-generator, as shown in the Fig. 15.1.

-The application can also be used in a virtualized environment as shown in Fig. 15.2.
+This application can be used to benchmark performance using a traffic-generator, as shown in the Fig. 15.1, or in a virtualized environment as shown in Fig. 15.2.